linsnotes/ssh-login-alert/README.md

 sendmail: cannot log to /var/log/msmtp/msmtp.log: cannot open: Permission denied
 ```

+It is likely caused by AppArmor.
+To resolve this, you can temporarily disable the AppArmor profile for msmtp.
 Follow these steps to configure AppArmor for `msmtp`:

 ```bash
 # Install AppArmor Utilities